Global route / Southeast Asia

 The Thai Central Plains and Chao Phraya delta remain visible below cloud layers on descent; island views in the Gulf of Thailand depend on clear weather.

-What is the best side of plane for Singapore to Bangkok?
+What is the best side for Singapore to Bangkok?